 In the guide

-There are laws that restrict the sale of certain products and services to underage people
+There are laws that restrict the sale of certain products (which includes both goods and services) to underage people.

-This guide introduces you to these age-restricted products and services and the minimum age of the young people you can legally sell them to.
+This guide introduces you to these age-restricted products, and the minimum age of the young people you can legally sell them to.

-You will also find essential information on what you can do to prevent the sale of age-restricted products and services to underage people and stay on the right side of the law.
+You will also find essential information on what you can do to prevent the sale of age-restricted products to underage people and stay on the right side of the law.

 Minimum legal age

-There are many laws that deal with the sale of age-restricted products and services.
+There are many laws that deal with the sale of age-restricted products.
 For some products, such as alcohol, you are required to obtain a licence before you can legally sell them.

 Age restrictions of products